 - Presoak the cover, for 5-10 minutes, in a bucket of cold water and liquid stain remover or 32 grams of baking soda

-- Wash in cold water, on the delicate cycle, with a small amount of detergent and no liquid fabric softener
+- Wash in cold or warm water, on the delicate cycle, with a small amount of detergent and no liquid fabric softener

-In less an two hours, your seat will look brand new!
+In less than two hours, your seat will look brand new!

 - Spot treat dark stains with sparkling water

-- Spot treat greasy stains with washing up soap
+- Spot treat greasy stains with a mild detergent

 - Wet a cloth and use a dab of carpet cleaner